ardboer/emap/docs/paywall-configuration-guide.md

 - ✅ Without paywall configuration (should use defaults)
 - ✅ With custom button text
 - ✅ With long headlines/subheadlines (test text wrapping)
+- ✅ With button URLs configured (should open in browser)
+- ✅ Without button URLs (should call callback props)
+- ✅ Test URL opening on both iOS and Android

 ## Migration Notes